Embassy of the United States, Mogadishu: Closure and evacuation

-Ambassador Bishop requested an evacuation of the American community on January 1, 1991, indicating that the evacuation could be with the planned Italian, French, or German evacuation efforts, but that he preferred an evacuation by the US military.
-The State Department authorized the evacuation on 2 January and Ambassador Bishop specifically requested an evacuation by the US military, thereby initiating Operation Eastern Exit.
+Ambassador Bishop requested an evacuation of the American community on January 1, 1991, indicating that the evacuation could be with the planned Italian, French, or German evacuation efforts, but that he preferred a U.S. Department of Defense evacuation.
+The State Department authorized the evacuation on 2 January and Ambassador Bishop specifically requested a US military evacuation, thus beginning Operation Eastern Exit.
 Ambassador Bishop had spent a considerable amount of time discussing contingency plans for evacuation with other diplomatic posts.
 Ultimately, ten heads of missions—eight ambassadors and two chargés d'affaires—along with their staff sought refuge in the US embassy compound and were evacuated.

 Initial plans called for the United States Air Force to dispatch two transport aircraft to Mogadishu International Airport, but diplomats were unable to contact anyone in the Somali government to obtain clearance for the aircraft to land at the airport and it also became clear that it was too dangerous to travel from the embassy to the airport.
 Meanwhile, USS Guam and USS Trenton began transit from the coast of Oman towards Mogadishu with forces from the 4th Marine Expeditionary Brigade.

 On January 4, several incidents, including several exchanges of gunfire, suggested that the embassy's security detail was insufficient to hold off armed Somalis until USS Guam and USS Trenton arrived with their helicopters and soldiers, at that time scheduled to arrive on January 7.
 The embassy had just six Marine guards, whose job was limited to protecting the chancery.
 Ambassador Bishop made an urgent request to Washington for two platoons of soldiers to parachute into the embassy to defend it until the ships arrived.
 The request was denied, but the Ambassador was told that an advance element of Marines from the vessels would reach the embassy the following morning.

 Two helicopters carrying a 60-man security detail—51 Marines and 9 US Navy SEALs—reached the embassy compound on the morning of January 5 and left with 61 evacuees.
 Throughout the day US and foreign nationals seeking evacuation arrived at the embassy compound, including the Soviet ambassador and 38 of his staff from the Soviet Union's embassy.
 Meanwhile, the embassy compound was prepared for the main evacuation, which occurred in the early morning hours of January 6.
 The first of four waves of helicopters—three for civilians and the fourth for the security detail and ambassador—left the ships at midnight (UTC+4).
 The final wave reached the ships at 03:43.
 A total of 281 evacuees were taken from the embassy, including eight ambassadors (and two other heads of missions) and 61 Americans.